 Some countries are actively discouraging diesel.
 In August 2016, India’s National Green Tribunal (NGT) ordered the Road Transport Office (RTO) of Delhi to de-register all diesel vehicles over 10 years old and India’s roads minister has said that he wanted all cars to be electric by 2030.
-Norway and the Netherlands intend to ban the sale of all diesel-engined cars by 2025.
+Norway and the Netherlands are banning the sale of all diesel-engined cars by 2025.

 Surprisingly, Saudi Arabia is planning to establish a $US2 trillion sovereign wealth fund by selling off its state petroleum assets in preparation for a world beyond oil.